nick-bugxhunter/threatmodgpt/readme.md

 ### Version 0.8 (latest)

-Version 0.8 introduces new features and improvements that enhance STRIDE GPT's capabilities and user experience.
+Version 0.8 introduces new features and improvements that enhance THREATMOD GPT's capabilities and user experience.
 Here's what's new:

-- **DREAD Risk Scoring**: STRIDE GPT now supports DREAD risk scoring, allowing users to assign risk scores to identified threats based on the DREAD model.
+- **DREAD Risk Scoring**: THREATMOD GPT now supports DREAD risk scoring, allowing users to assign risk scores to identified threats based on the DREAD model.
 This feature provides a more comprehensive threat assessment and helps prioritise mitigation efforts.

 - **Gherkin Test Cases**: Users can now generate Gherkin test cases based on the identified threats.
 This feature helps bridge the gap between threat modelling and testing, ensuring that security considerations are integrated into the testing process.